prasannpatil1999/Pizza-Sales-Data-Analysis-Project-Using-MySQL/README.md

 - Use the Readme file to get answers

 ### Insights & Findings
--- Q1: Retrieve the total number of orders placed.
+-- Q1: Retrieve the total number of orders placed.?.
 ````sql
 select count(*)
 from orders